chriskonnertz/bbcode/README.md

 ## Fork

 This repository originally has been forked from [kaimallea/php-bbcode](https://github.com/kaimallea/php-bbcode).
-However, it has been completely rewritten.
+However, it has been completely rewritten since then.

 ## Status